zosmac/graphviz_swift/README.md

 ![GraphvizSwiftView](Readme/GraphvizSwiftView.png)

-The toolbar has a format selection popup menu that specifies the current image format.
-The default is PDF, which you can change in Settings:
+The toolbar has a view format selection popup menu that specifies the current image format.
+The default is PDF, which you can change in Settings.
+In Settings, you may also configure defaults for the Layout Engine for formatting graphs, the Text Size of *gv*, *canon*, and *json* renderings, and the Input Scale for node position points to inches conversion.

 ![GraphvizSwiftSettings](Readme/GraphvizSwiftSettings.png)